config

 ):

-Create a config file.
+Create a pyproject.toml config file.

-nbdev_create_config --repo nbdev --user fastai --author fastai \
+nbdev-create-config --repo nbdev --user fastai --author fastai \

 --author_email [email protected] --description 'A test project'